-If you’re looking for discount tickets to Zoo Atlanta, you’re in luck.
-You have a few ways to check out the panda twins & my favorite, the red panda, for free or on the cheap, no coupon code required.
+Attention, Zoo Atlanta fans: You have a few ways to check out the pandas & my favorite, the red panda, for free or on the cheap.
+For a limited time, you can snag discount tickets, no coupon code required.

 - If you’re planning to visit multiple attractions in Atlanta, take advantage of the Atlanta CityPASS to save about 40% on admission to five Atlanta-area attractions.
-The Georgia Aquarium ticket includes a Deepo Pass with Expedited Entry, Deepo’s 4-D theater, and the Dolphin Tales show (based on availability).
-The World of Coca-Cola ticket includes admission, the 4-D theatre, and a free keepsake bottle from the museum.
-Other attractions included are Inside CNN Studio Tour, Fernbank (includes IMAX, too) OR High Museum of Art, and Zoo Atlanta (includes All-Rides Wristband) OR Atlanta History Center.
+The Atlanta CityPASS covers admission to The Georgia Aquarium, the World of Coca-Cola, the Inside CNN Studio Tour, Zoo Atlanta OR the Center for Civil & Human Rights, and Fernbank Museum of Natural History OR the College Football Hall of Fame.
 It’s valid for nine days, and if you plan it right, you’ll have two full weekends + the weekdays in between to get to all of the attractions.

 Zoo Atlanta is located at 800 Cherokee Ave.
 SE, Atlanta.